 We not only repair pianos, but band instruments as well!
 Free quotes with video review are given for instrument repair inquiries.
-All you need is to bring the instrument in question in.
+All you need is to bring in the instrument in question.
 Instrument repair is currently limited to: pad replacement, cork replacement, key replacement, key adjustment, sticky key cleaning, key oiling, cleaning including tarnish removal, sanitization, string replacement for strummed and bowed string instruments, bridge fitting, setting and replacement, and preventative maintenance.

 TIPS FOR KEEPING YOUR INSTRUMENT IN GOOD CONDITION

 For All Woodwinds

 Always thoroughly dry out the instrument before putting it away in the case.
 Pads are sensitive to moisture and will need replacement much sooner if not cared for in this way.
 We sell pad savers that are inserted into the instrument when it is put away in the case, which wick away moisture and keep the instrument extra dry.
 Always put the instrument back in its case in the proper spots.
 Never leave the case in the car when the weather is very hot.
 Avoid excess humidity when playing or storing the instrument, especially with wooden instruments.
 This causes the wood to swell, potentially damaging much of the instrument if such swelling happens often.

 For flutes and piccolos the most important thing is to keep the inside dry after playing.
 Swabbing out excess moisture and putting in pad savers when storing the instrument in its case is the best way to keep the instrument's pads healthy and last long.

 For Clarinets and Saxophones